Albaneca/Library-Managment/README.md

 * Create/Update/Delete/View PublishHouse
 * Upload pictures on books/authors/publish houses using Cloudinary

+## 88 Tests covering more than 75% of the available services

 ## Built with:
 * ASP.NET Core
 * MsSQL Server